 Click here to access their website.
-Use code CTWT30 for 30% off of all plans.
+Use code CTWT30 for 30% off all plans.

-Computer Talk with TAB has been recognized nationally by two different organizations that specialized in media and broadcasting, dotComm Awards, and Talkers.
+Computer Talk with TAB has been recognized nationally by two different organizations specializing in media and broadcasting: dotComm Awards and Talkers.

 Click the picture below to view the dotComm Award.

 Here are the links from the most recent show.
 If you’re on this page during the show, you may want to refresh it often to stay up to date with the links.